SkinnyDevi/birbia-station-bot/README.md

 - Have control of what you listen to: ***play, pause, resume and skip*** audios and videos.
 - Custom queue manager to list all future videos to play.

-#### [2.1.0]
-- Now with more supported platforms!
+- Supported audio request platforms:
 	- YouTube (URL and plain text search)
 	- TikTok videos (URL search only)

-All of the above now support caching!
+All of the above support caching!
-This means that if you frequently used URLs for audio requests, using the same URLs after the first use will provide you with your request exponentially quicker!
+This means that if you frequently use URLs for audio requests, using the same URLs after the first use will provide you with your request exponentially quicker!

 ### Manga [+18]
 - Search for the sauces you've always been curious about.